Toofan151992/Assignment-3-Starter-Code-Winter-2025/Winter-2025-Assignment3-main/README.md

    Days| 01 02 03 04 ...
 29
 ```
 To determine the y-axis markers (which are in increments of 30 minutes), use the maximum value in the minutes array.
 Use the logical size of the array to limit the x-axis.
+Round to the ceiling of the range.
+For example, this means if the value is between 30 and 60 it shows the first 3 sets of bars.
 In the chart above, the ellipsis (...) is used for demonstration only, include all days in your implementation. [difficulty 4]

 The program should never crash and must deal with errors gracefully.